trigaten/Learn_Prompting/docs/basics/prompting.md

 </AIOutput>

 :::caution
 You will likely see a slightly different output.
 This will be the case for most prompts in this course.
-We will learn why later in this chapter.
+We will learn why later in this module.
 :::

 #### 2) Math Problem Solving